 We all have a dream travel list, which we start building right from childhood.
 One of my childhood dreams was to visit mangroves!
 We had a mention of Sunderbans in our Geography lessons.
 I always had a wish to see those and traverse through them.
 And this dream of mine got fulfilled on our trip to Pichavaram.

 So the story goes like this.
 As we planned this trip to Pondicherry, I automatically searched for the offbeat destinations and I found Pichavaram!
-It is the second largest mangrove field by area in the world.
+It is the second-largest mangrove field by area in the world.
 So I did some more research, read a few reviews and finalised our plan to visit this beauty.
-Even though I was a bit skpetical about what to expect, Pichavaram was not to be missed!
+Even though I was a bit skeptical about what to expect, Pichavaram was not to be missed!

 Pichavaram is located at about 3 hours distance from Pondicherry.
 You can plan one day trip here.
 But remember that there aren’t any food joints here as this is a small village and hence plan accordingly.